PennyLaneAI/pennylane/doc/development/adding_operators.rst

 ``CVOperation`` and ``CVOperation``.

-However, unlike many other frameworks, PennyLane does not use class inheritance to define properties of operators, such as whether it is its own self-inverse, if it is diagonal, or whether it can be decomposed into Pauli rotations.
+However, unlike many other frameworks, PennyLane does not use class inheritance to define fine-grained properties of operators, such as whether it is its own self-inverse, if it is diagonal, or whether it can be decomposed into Pauli rotations.
 This avoids changing the inheritance structure every time an application needs to query a new property.